logtail/logtail-js/packages/core/README.md

 You can add your own middleware functions, which act as transforms on the _ILogtailLog_ log object.

-This is useful for augmenting the log prior to syncing with Logtail, or even pushing the log to another service.
+This is useful for augmenting the log prior to syncing with Better Stack, or even pushing the log to another service.

 Here's what a middleware function looks like: